 Generating insurance leads online isn’t about outspending your competitors, it’s about outsmarting them.

-Ahead of our insurance marketing insight event at Google HQ, held in partnership with outstanding web development agency Kyan, we’ve taken a look at the top digital priority for insurance marketers in 2017-18 and how they can maximise paid search returns in a competitive sector.
+Ahead of our insurance marketing insight event at Google HQ, held in partnership with outstanding web development agency Kyan, we took a look at the top digital priorities for insurance marketers and how they can maximise paid search returns in a competitive sector.

 What changes do insurance marketers need to be aware of?

 The relentless growth of mobile use means an out-of-date website has become a liability.
-Google, whose share of the search market is 77.43% (April, 2017), is moving incrementally towards “mobile first” result delivery, meaning that in 2018 those ten blue links on page one will be the cream of the mobile-optimised crop: Fast-loading with concise content and finger-click friendly navigation, just to name a few essential requirements.
+Google, whose share of the search market is 87.96% (Oct, 2019), has prioritised “mobile first” result delivery, meaning that now those occupying space on page one will be the cream of the mobile-optimised crop: Fast-loading, relevant content content and finger-click friendly navigation, just to name a few essential requirements.

-Regardless of future changes, a seamless mobile experience is very important for AdWords advertisers now, as Google uses metrics about users’ on-page behaviour to judge the quality of the content provided.
+Regardless of future changes, a seamless mobile experience is very important for Google Ads campaign optimisation now, as Google uses metrics about users’ on-page behaviour to judge the quality of the content provided.
 A poor experience translates to a poor “quality score” meaning ads will be shown on search result pages less regularly.

 This limits the potential returns from what is by far the most profitable route to growth for insurance businesses online; using paid search to get your product in front of users who are researching their options and most importantly, are already in a transaction mindset.